 - The number of reference points between the UE and the NextGen Core Network for the control plane over a single RAN should be minimized, independently of the functional composition of the control plane CN functionality.

+- The session management schemes should be designed to minimize access dependencies.